Datadog SIEM

 Build the query using other search terms

 You can use other strings and attribute values to build the search query.
-You can also include wildcards *
+You can also include wildcards *, which act as a "catch all" for matching search terms.

 Open your saved view and change the visualization to List.